Hudson High School (Ohio): Education

-The school was established in 1885, and the first class of students graduated that year.
+Hudson High School was established in 1885, and the first class of students graduated that year.
 Today, a number of special education programs and educational options for gifted students are available.
 Hudson offers numerous courses at the accelerated level, as well as 22 Advanced Placement (AP) courses.
-HHS also offers several multi-period enrichment classes that include English and Social Studies curricula, including Networking, Contemporary Issues, Service Learning, and New Dimensions.
+HHS also offers several multi-period enrichment classes that include English and Social Studies curricula, including Service Learning, and New Dimensions.
 Advanced Placement courses in World Languages are also available.
 In addition, HHS has technical offerings including basic computer skills, AP Computer Science, and a web design and programming class.
 The high school also publishes a student newspaper, The Explorer.

 The high school is also part of the Six District Educational Compact, a joint program of six area school districts (Cuyahoga Falls, Hudson, Kent, Stow-Munroe Falls, Tallmadge and Woodridge) to share access to each of their vocational training facilities and career resources.